 I Didn’t Know Travel Blogging Existed

+Honestly, I didn’t.
 I don’t think I’d ever read a travel blog before I set up World Travel Family.
 I thought that what we were doing was so unusual that I should document it.

 Then I started Googling and realised that there are hundreds of travelling families like ours, most of them are bloggers.
 So I’ve joined a gang.

 Like all gangs, it takes time to be accepted.
 I’m finding my feet now, many people in the blogging community have been brilliantly helpful.
 So thanks for that guys.
+Some have been vile.

 I’ve discovered that travel blogging is a huge industry, people make a good living doing it and take it very seriously indeed.
 Another surprise.